mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 compromise of a removed group member will not affect the security of messages sent after their removal.

-[TODO: do we want to hide the number of devices per user in MLS?  it's listed as P2 in the spreadsheet, but is somewhat related to this property and membership changes.]
+[AK. do we want to hide the number of devices per user in MLS?  it's listed as P2 in the spreadsheet, but is somewhat related to this property and membership changes.]
+[BB.
+I think hiding the number of Clients of a user from the DS is a property we already have but hiding from the AS is a different story.
+If we go for the ephemeral signature keys, I think we may be able to hide the number of clients of a user to honest members of the Group.
+The AS provides or signs initial signature public keys from Clients so it knows the number of devices for a user.
+We could do something more clever by having a long term identity per user, and derive new ephemeral signature public keys signed by the long term one, but it would be very annoying to transfer out of band to new devices.
+So I think the AS knowing is fine.]

 #### Security of Attachments